Emerald Ash Borer Impact in Minnesota

 Emerald ash borer is causing a devastating ecological event throughout the Twin Cities.
 More than one in five metro area trees is an ash tree.
 Losing this many trees is comparable to a natural disaster, having both a large environmental and economic impact.
 Look outside, and imagine 20% of the visible mature trees being gone!

-- As of April 2018, 6 of the 7 metro counties are under EAB quarantine.
+- All seven Twin Cities metro counties are under EAB quarantine.

 - Statewide, Minnesota has an estimated 937 million ash trees.